nlhuykhang/meteor-publish-join/README.md

 All these values could be obtained by ordinary Meteor pub/sub or with the help of other community packages.
 However the problem is that they do not work smoothly with a large dataset (few thousands), because, for all packages I've known, they rely on Meteor `.observe` and `.observeChange` to track for changes.

-These methods are good for small dataset (few hundreds to thousand) and the result need to be published instantly.
-When the dataset is big and the result do not need to be published instantly but rather be updated after a certain amount of time, this package will do better.
+These methods are good for small dataset (few hundreds to thousand) and the result need to be published instantly. **When the dataset is big and the result do not need to be published instantly but rather be updated after a certain amount of time**, this package will do better.

 Possible use cases: